Interpreter in Microsoft Teams meetings

 If you turn on voice simulation, Interpreter will sample brief segments of your voice to simulate your tone, style, and voice characteristics.
 When Interpreter translated your speech for others, people will hear the translation in your simulated voice.
 Opt out of voice simulation anytime and choose a different voice style in Interpreter settings.

-Voice simulation doesn't store your biometric data or add emotional sentiment beyond what's being spoken.
+Voice simulation only processes your voice in real time and doesn't store your biometric data or add emotional sentiment beyond what's being spoken.
 If you can't access Interpreter, contact your IT admin.

 What technology powers Interpreter?